Fever in the returned traveller

 • Timing, pattern and duration of symptoms.

-• Did you take any medications, over the counter/supplements/herbs?
-Where were these medications acquired: Australia or overseas?
+• Medications, over the counter/supplements/herbs.
+Were these medications acquired in Australia or overseas?

 Geographic exposures